PoisotLab/ms_svd_networks/manuscript.md

 ![The calculated entropy of different interaction networks of different interaction types](figures/interactiontype_v_entropy.png){#fig:type}

-## Entropy and other measures of network complexity
+## SVD entropy can preform as a measure of complexity

 We find that entropy appears to have a negative relationship with both nestedness and spectral radius, with no clear differences between the types of